SyedMusabNajeeb/SyedMusabNajeeb/README.md

 ---

-## 🎯 About Me
+## About Me

 I'm a **4th-semester Computer Engineering student** at COMSATS University Islamabad, passionate about building secure systems, reverse engineering, and penetration testing.
-With a strong foundation in full-stack development and cybersecurity, I'm committed to creating robust solutions and identifying vulnerabilities before attackers do.
+With a strong passion and cybersecurity, I'm committed to creating robust solutions and identifying vulnerabilities before attackers do.

-Currently pursuing the **Jr. Penetration Tester path** on TryHackMe and working towards my **Ethical Hacking Essentials** certification.
+Currently pursuing the **Jr. Penetration Tester path** on TryHackMe.

 ---

-## 💻 Technical Skills
+## Technical Skills

 ### Languages & Frameworks